ducakar/TextureReplacer/README.md

 * 2.4.3
-    - all Kerbals' teeth now use `Default/kerbalHead` texture and are not personalised to solve the female teeth texturing problem
+    - all Kerbals' teeth now use `Default/kerbalHead` texture and are not personalised any more to solve the female teeth texturing problem
 * 2.4.2
     - fixed white visors when not using visor texture
 * 2.4.1